jneate/spring-modulith-test1/docs/tasks.md

 - MongoDB configuration is in Domain module
 - Application connects to MongoDB successfully
 - Configuration is externalized via environment variables
+- Event publication registry is enabled with MongoDB backend
+- Events are persisted to MongoDB and can be retried on failure
+- Retry configuration is properly set

 ---